DysphoricUnicorn/dysphoricParkingPage/README.md

 There is a [demo page](https://parking.svc.dysphoric.space) that will always serve it.

-I was meaning to use GitHub pages, but it doesn't allow one to use custom directory like `src/` as root, and I'm not sure it works well with multiple domains attached.
+I was meaning to use GitHub pages, but it doesn't allow one to use custom directories like `src/` as root, and I'm not sure it works well with multiple domains attached.